(reading time: 1 hour, 26 minutes)

 They stopped as little as possible on their way to the Stain Plain.
 The only blessing they had was the knowledge that Yugo’s gravefolk still required sleep, giving them opportunities to rest themselves.
 Rob reminded them that Yugo’s bonepicking was fine-tuned like Rob’s to sense the position and movement of the gravitation surrounding the cardinal tiles, so Yugo’s men would be impossible to throw off for long.
 The Stain Plain was a rinse away, so every bit of their effort had to be thrown into speed.

 They changed animals at small towns twice, just to avoid having to rest and feed them.
 Cutting corners like that put them on the edge of the Stain Plan a day and a half ahead of even the fastest pursuers.
 As the ground transitioned from loose soil to wet stone, plants became sparser.
-What green remained was in the form of rubber lake weeds that grew outward in the thin skin of water on the ground rather than up.
-With no trees blocking their view, Third Toil loomed immensely, the greatest thing Alast had ever seen.
+What green remained was in the form of rubbery lake weeds that grew laterally in the thin skin of water on the ground rather than up.
+With no trees blocking their view, Third Toil loomed immensely: the greatest thing Alast had ever seen.

 From where they stood at its bottom, now up to their knees in the water of the Stain Plain, Alast could see no obvious way inside.
 There were gates, but they were of solid stone and made from blocks so large that the boy didn’t believe they could be moved, not even by a hundred bonepickers.